-Advising several different organisations facing criminal charges under environmental legislation in relation to unintentional discharges of contaminants.
-We assisted these organisations through all stages of this difficult process including helping them to manage engagement with key stakeholders.
+Advising several different organisations facing criminal charges under environmental legislation for unintentional discharges of contaminants.
+Assisting through all stages of this difficult process including helping to manage engagement with key stakeholders.

 - Member, Resource Management Law Association of New Zealand (RMLA)